TheNinjask/AnotherTwitchPlaysX/README.md

   <version>1.5.0</version>
 </dependency>
 ```
-and when you use mvn package, the .jar created has to be a fat .jar (but it won't require the dependency above.)
+and when you use `mvn package`, the .jar created has to be a fat .jar (but it won't require the dependency above.)

 Here a plugin to help you create one that also excludes unnecessary dependencies from the fat .jar file.
 ```